knels012/rshell/README.md

 # Basic Command Shell

 When run, command prompts are printed, and commands are read in from the user one line at a time and executed.
-This file first outlines how to run the program, then gives details on how it works, then give the bugs and problems with this programm.
+This file first outlines how to run the program, gives details on how it works, explains how the cd command is used, what the control-c signal does, and then give the bugs and problems with this programm.

 ## Installation
 The following is the instructions for running the command shell